 Pricing is organized around features.
 The application performance monitoring pricing is tied to hosts and the amount of memory available on a host.
 Each 16GB is a host unit and the price is calculated based on the number of host units in an hour.
 The logs part of the solution is calculated based on the volume.

 7. SolarWinds Server & Application Monitor

 SolarWinds Server & Application Monitor provides monitoring of Apache Cassandra clusters for those of us who would like to run an on-premise monitoring solution on Microsoft Windows.
 It provides visibility into Apache Cassandra metrics along with Windows and Linux metrics depending on the environment of your choice.
-With alerting supported out-of-the-box and dashboarding capabilities the solution is a good candidate for monitoring not only Apache Cassandra but the whole environment.
+With alerting supported out-of-the-box and dashboarding capabilities, the solution is a good candidate for monitoring not only Apache Cassandra but the whole environment as well.